Inklingo

 pasada

-Use 'pasada' to describe a quick stop or a brief visit, often implying a turn or a quick run-through.
+Use 'pasada' to refer to a quick stop or a brief visit, like making a turn into a store.

 A colorful illustration showing a simplified person running quickly past a stationary green tree, depicting movement.